 Tell them, Eric”

-Soon after as the young brother ( Cameron Boyd) is sent away the mother has to be taken in the sanatorium and the father gets a traveling salesman job – which means that Aaron is left by himself.
-In a way the movie can be seen as similar to Home Alone – but with with much more richer plot and purpose.
+Soon after as the young brother ( Cameron Boyd) is sent away the mother has to be taken to the sanatorium and the father gets a traveling salesman job – which means that Aaron is left by himself.
+In a way the movie can be seen as similar to Home Alone – but with a much richer plot and purpose.

-The acting in the movie is exceptional – especially the one of Jesse Bradford .
-His remarkable, brilliant portraying of Aaron’s character alone is serious enough reason to see the film.
-The actor gives emotional, truly believable performance, with the innocence and maturity which in their exceptional way reveal the depth of his character.
+The acting in the movie is exceptional – especially the one of Jesse Bradford.
+His remarkable, brilliant portrayal of Aaron’s character alone is serious enough reason to see the film.
+The actor gives an emotional, truly believable performance, with the innocence and maturity which in their exceptional way reveal the depth of his character.

-I felt somehow related to Aaron as it was not that long ago when I left to the US with only 100 $ for an entire year of school .
-I did attend a private boarding school there and most kids came from rich families ( after all 28 K for a year are a lot of money ).
-Myself I got all those from scholarships and financial aid and once there helped around in the maintenance as the 100 $ I had with me were spent relatively fast.
-And just like Aaron I got good grades – but unlike him I never lied about my family ( he makes up stories in which his father is first a pilot , then archeologist ).
+I felt somehow related to Aaron as it was not that long ago when I left for the US with only 100 $ for an entire year of school.
+I did attend a private boarding school there and most kids came from rich families ( after all 28 K for a year is a lot of money ).
+I got all those from scholarships and financial aid and once there helped around in the maintenance as the 100 $ I had with me was spent relatively fast.
+And just like Aaron, I got good grades – but unlike him, I never lied about my family ( he makes up stories in which his father is first a pilot, then archeologist ).